 Many marketers believe that the reason why organic reach is going down is straightforward – Facebook wants to encourage brands to spend more money on paid advertising.

 To combat the News Feed changes, you first and foremost should publish content that’s visually attractive and interesting.
 This type of content will help you start a meaningful conversation with your audience and encourage them to interact, especially in the comments section.

 But that’s just one tip – there’s so much more you can do!

 Here are some proven ways to boost your organic Facebook reach:

-Create content that acts as a scroll stopper, for example by being emotionally charged, expressing the understanding of your audiences’ needs, and offering solutions to their problems.
+Create Facebook content that boosts engagement, for example by being emotionally charged, expressing the understanding of your audiences’ needs, and offering solutions to their problems.
 The trick here is delivering the most valuable, compelling information in the first 3-5 seconds of the video to engage the viewers.

-Finally, add captions to your videos or animations to make them easier to consume.
+Finally, add captions and Facebook hashtags to your videos or animations to make them easier to consume.